Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of megabytes per second) that can be transported past the external memory interface in one second.
-It is calculated by multiplying the bus width by its memory clock speed.
-In the case of DDR type RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be transferred over the external memory interface within a second.
+It is worked out by multiplying the card's interface width by its memory clock speed.
+If the card has DDR type RAM, it must be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

 Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+This is worked out by multiplying the total texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices